 Figure 10-1 is the Modbus wiring diagram of one VFD and a PC.
-Generally, PCs do not provide RS485 interfaces, so you need to convert an RS232 or USB interface of a PC to an RS485 interface through an adapter.
-Connect end A of the RS485 interface to the 485+ port on the terminal block of the VFD, and connect end B to the 485- port.
+Generally, PCs do not provide RS485 interfaces, and therefore you need to convert an RS232 interface or USB port of a PC to an RS485 interface.
+Connect end A of the RS485 communication cable to the 485+ port on the terminal block of the VFD, and connect end B to the 485- port.
 It is recommended that you use shielded twisted pairs.
 When an RS232-RS485 converter is used, the cable used to connect the RS232 interface of the PC and the converter cannot be longer than 15 m.
 Use a short cable when possible.
 It is recommended that you insert the converter directly into the PC.
 Similarly, when a USB-RS485 converter is used, use a short cable when possible.